 In order to become independent learners, students must be prepared to acquire many types of skills throughout their post-secondary education.
 At the Writing Skills Centre, we focus on helping students develop the writing skills they need in both academic and professional settings.
-While our tutors cannot proofread your paper for you, they can teach you how to proofread and edit your own work, skills that will stay with you for life.
+While our tutors cannot proofread your paper for you, they can teach you how to proofread and edit your own work, a skill that will stay with you for life.

 During your tutoring session in the Writing Skills Centre, you can:

-The tutor will not do the work for you but will offer you guidance so you can work more effectively.
+The tutor will offer you guidance so you can work more effectively.
 Be aware that if the tutor does any more than what is described above, you may be accused of academic dishonesty.
-If the assignment you hand in contains the tutor’s work rather than your own, this is considered plagiarism.
-Plagiarism can result in severe consequences for your educational opportunities.
+If the assignment you hand in contains the tutor’s work rather than your own, this would be considered plagiarism, which can result in severe consequences for your educational opportunities.

 Please see the link below for more information about the Writing Skills Centre`s policies

-Our vision is to create a thriving, vibrant RDC writing community wherein students, staff and instructors alike gather to discuss all aspects of academic writing.
+To create a thriving, vibrant RDC writing community wherein students, staff, and instructors gather to discuss all aspects of academic writing.

 Using scaffolded instructional techniques and student-centred learning approaches, we strive to help RDC writers discover the knowledge and develop the skills they need to become confident, competent and independent writers.

 Looking for help with your references?

-The Writing Skills Centre tutors are more than happy to help you as much as they can with APA, MLA, and/or Chicago style references.
-Do not forget, however, that the library has staff to help with all citation/reference questions.
-If you are on campus, just drop by the library desk.
+The Writing Skills Centre tutors are happy to help you with APA, MLA, and/or Chicago style citation.
+Do not forget, however, that the library staff can also help with citation questions.
+If you are on campus, just drop by the Library Desk.
 If you are off campus, start a live chat session, text, or phone us.